Babbel Review: A Look At Price, Languages, and Alternatives

 Babbel Review: Overall Learning Experience

-Overall, Babbel’s language courses are generally pretty solid.
-They help you build a strong foundation in your target language and they can help you start speaking.
+Overall, Babbel’s language courses are useful and effective.
+They help you build a strong foundation in your target language and help you start speaking.
 You can also learn more about culture and the people who speak your target language, which some apps completely ignore.
 Another app that does an excellent job of teaching the cultural aspects of a language is LinguaLift.

 There’s no substitute for practicing with native speakers though.
-Despite Babbel’s speech-recognition technology being pretty accurate, finding a live tutor on a site like italki or Preply will help you gain fluency a lot faster.
-Babbel realizes this fact though, and has actually started to add features to enhance its core language courses to help you speak better.
+Despite Babbel’s speech-recognition technology being fairly accurate, finding a live tutor on a site like italki or Preply will help you gain fluency a lot faster.
+Babbel has realized this fact, and has started to add features to enhance its core language courses to help you speak better.
+I’m interested to see how Babbel improves its features over time.

 Babbel Review: Languages

 Babbel offers 14 language courses: Spanish, French, German, Italian, Portuguese (Brazilian), Polish, Russian, Dutch, Turkish, Danish, Norwegian, Swedish, Indonesian, and English.
 Even though Babbel offers multiple languages, a regular subscription only gives you access to one language.
-The quality of the courses also varies depending on the language you want to study.
-I decided to take a closer look at Babbel’s Spanish, Norwegian, and Polish courses to see just how different they are.
+The quality of the courses varies depending on the language you want to study.
+Let’s take a look at Babbel’s Spanish, Norwegian, and Polish courses to see just how different they are.

 Babbel Spanish Review